All you need to know about Italy’s COVID-19 vaccine certificate

-- Have recovered from Covid-19 in the last 6 months
+- have recovered from the disease in the last six months.

 The expiration will be variable depending on a few factors:

-- In the case of a vaccination certificate, the green pass is valid for 9 months after the first dosage has been administered
+- In the case of a vaccination certificate, the green pass is valid for 6 months after the last dosage has been administered

 - A certificate of recovery from Covid-19 lasts 6 months from the date of the end of isolation

-- The report of the negative swab, molecular or antigenic, is only valid for 48 hours after collection.
+- The report of the negative swab is only valid for 48 hours (for antigenic test) or 72 hours (for molecular test) after collection.